lebrain99/data_cleaning_project/README.md

 - When two items shared the same price, I used an Excel formula to randomly assign names to balance the data: =IF(D8=3, IF(ISEVEN(ROW()), "Juice", "Cake"), B8)

-- Calculated missing Price values using:

-=Total Spent / Quantity
+- Calculated missing Price values using: Total Spent / Quantity

-- Calculated missing Quantity values using:

-=Total Spent / Price per Unit
+- Calculated missing Quantity values using: Total Spent / Price per Unit

 - Filled missing Price per Unit values using the IFS function to assign each price to its correct item.

-- Calculated missing Total Spent values using:

-=Quantity * Price
+- Calculated missing Total Spent values using: =Quantity * Price

 - Filled missing Dates with the previous valid date, assuming they were purchased on the same day.